-When this occurs, Lynch Law Firm’s New Jersey personal injury lawyers are ready to help.
+When this occurs, Lynch Law Firm, PC’s New Jersey personal injury lawyers are ready to help.
 We are dedicated to defending accident victims and their right to pursue compensation from the at-fault party.
 Contact us today to schedule a free, no obligation consultation.
 We work on a contingency fee and only charge clients if we recover compensation for them.

 Call (800) 518-0508 today to schedule your free consultation.